 Introduction to Venezuela’s Linguistic Landscape

 Nestled in the northern part of South America, this nation boasts a rich cultural tapestry shaped by its diverse linguistic heritage.
-With a population of over 30 million, it is a country where Spanish dominates as the primary language, spoken by the majority of its people2.
+With a population of over 30 million, it is a country where Spanish dominates as the primary language, spoken by the majority of its people.
 However, the linguistic scene here is far from monolithic.

 Caracas, the capital city, is a hub of cultural and linguistic exchange.
 Here, you’ll find a blend of traditional and modern influences.
-Beyond Spanish, the constitution recognizes 26 regional indigenous languages, reflecting the nation’s commitment to preserving its cultural roots2.
+Beyond Spanish, the constitution recognizes 26 regional indigenous languages, reflecting the nation’s commitment to preserving its cultural roots.

 Venezuela at a Glance